xyzshantaram/etu/README.md

 ## Installation

+Download the latest release from the [Releases](./releases/) page.
+Then place it somewhere on your path.

+## Building

 You'll need [Deno](https://deno.land) installed.
-Then, clone this repo, then run:
+Then, clone this repo and run:

 ```sh
 deno task build
 ```

 You should end up with a file called `etu` in the current directory.

-Copy it to wherever you keep your binaries.
-That's it!

 ## LICENSE